2013 IIHF Women's World Championship: Tournament highlights

 In the medal round, Germany joined Russia in reaching the quarterfinal round from Group B, while Finland and Switzerland qualified out of Group A. The Russians won their fourth consecutive game in the tournament by defeating the 2012 bronze medal-winning Switzerland team 2–1 to earn a semifinal game against Canada.
 Forty-year-old Yekaterina Pashkevich, the eldest player in the tournament, said that her nation's turnaround following a winless 2012 tournament could be attributed to increased "drive and motivation" in the country as a result of Russia hosting the 2014 Winter Olympics.
 In the second semifinal, Finland beat Germany 1–0 to earn a match-up with the United States.
 Goaltender Meeri Raisanen recorded the shutout after unexpectedly being named her team's starter in favour of Finland's number-one goaltender, Noora Raty.

 Russia's unbeaten run came to an end in the semifinals as they were routed by Canada, 8–1.
 In a closer contest, the United States defeated Finland, 3–0.
 The results set up the 15th consecutive gold medal match-up between the two North American rivals.

 In the bronze medal game, the Russians captured only their second medal in tournament history with a 2–0 victory over Finland.
 They earned the win on the goaltending of Nadezhda Alexandrova, who stopped all 32 shots she faced for the shutout.

 The United States defeated Canada, 3–2 to win its fifth world championship in seven years.
 The winning goal was scored by Amanda Kessel for the American team that outshot their opponents 30–16.
 The goaltending of Shannon Szabados was credited with keeping Canada close as Americans used their speed advantage to overcome Canada's size and physical presence.

 Preliminary round

 Group A

-All times are local (UTC−4).
+All times are local (Eastern Time Zone – UTC−4).

 Group B

-All times are local (UTC−4).
+All times are local (Eastern Time Zone – UTC−04:00).